Welcome to the 2023 Annual APRIL Conference

 Special thanks to individual Conference Sponsors: Brandon Brown and Christine Griffin

 Connect with us on Social Media!

-During the week of the Conference (October 10-14), make sure to tag our social media accounts and follow us.
+During the duration of the Conference (October 12-14), make sure to tag our social media accounts and follow us.

 We want to share in your excitement!
 You can click on the social media icons below to be taken straight to our social media.
 You can also copy and paste the social media handles and search our accounts that way.